About the ATE Program

 The Evaluator Directory is an interactive map that shows the individuals or organizations who have done or are currently doing evaluation work for ATE projects or centers.
 Please note that it is not a verification or endorsement of the qualifications of those listed, and does not represent all available evaluation options for ATE-funded work.
 When selecting an evaluator for your project or center, please make sure they are suitable to perform the evaluation work required.

 ATE Central brings together event information from all ATE projects and centers and aggregates that information into a single calendar.
 The Events Calendar includes events sponsored and attended by members of the community, as well as outside conferences and webinars that pertain to advanced technological education in general.
-The Event Widget provides a snippet of code that allows projects and centers to stream events to their own site from the main calendar.

 NSF's Advanced Technological Education (ATE) program has grown and deepened its influence on postsecondary and secondary education during its twenty-five-plus year tenure.
 The ATE Impacts book and ATE Impacts blog are intended to inform educators, college administrators, industry partners, students and parents about ATE's important work preparing technicians for employment in advanced technology fields, as well as improving the skills of educators who teach aspiring and incumbent technicians.
 Key audiences for the project also include elected officials, community college presidents, business and industry leaders, and ATE principal investigators.